Abhijit-Kadalli/speech-recognition-and-noise-cancellation/README.md

 2. repeating audio
 3. adding fade in and fade out ...

-## analysis of input speech
+## Analysis of input speech
-Using the input to graph it frames vs time
+Using the inputed audio we graph the audio as frames vs time

 ## Transcribing the inputed speech
-after recording the audio we use use assembly ai api to transcribe the inputed speech and save it to a text file
+After recording the audio we use use assembly ai api to transcribe the inputed speech and save it to a text file you can get ur api token here : https://www.assemblyai.com/